IRS Levy and the 10-Year Statute – What If Time Is Almost Up?

 📞 Call

-Can the IRS levy me if I’m 60 days from the statute expiring?
+What if the IRS levies me close to the statute expiring?

 📣 About the Author